 Verify Circuit/System Operation: Check inputs/outputs, and signal levels.

-Make Changes and Correct Errors: Replace , or make design changes.
+Make Changes and Correct Errors: Replace components, or make design changes.

-Save Costs: By not having to buy components or materials for testing.
+Save Costs: By not having to buy components or materials for your circuit test.

 But what if you knew that one of your board's electronic components would fail at some point once it is in the field?
 You would either replace the component or change your design to remove the source of the failure before manufacturing the board.
-A design tool like a power distribution network (PDNA) allows you to evaluate parameters of your PCB as if you were using electronics testing equipment on the actual board.
+A design tool like a power distribution network (PDNA) allows you to evaluate parameters of your PCB as if you were using electronics testing equipment, like a multimeter, on the actual board.

-Performing tests on your PCB electronic components during design will not only make sure that your boards will function properly and be reliable but also save costs if changes have to be made.
+Performing tests with a multimeter on your PCB electronic component during design will not only make sure that your boards will function properly and be reliable but also save costs if changes have to be made.

 How to Test PCB Components During Design

 The use of a PDNA provides a united design and analysis environment for your printed circuit board design.
 You can perform power distribution analysis over the entire board or only specify predefined areas.
 Additionally, voltage gradient overlays give the power to look at voltage drops on the ends of all traces; including vias.
 You can also look at current density on your traces to make sure there are no potential undercurrent/overcurrent issues.